mmgehlot/Web-Server/README.md

 # Web-Server
-Implementation of basic functionality of web server using in-build java api
+Implementation of basic functionality of web server using in-built HttpServer java api